-two tools available to small businesses to stir interest and investment - the business plan and the private placement memorandum.
-Let's focus on the business plan.
-While this is blog is, mainly, New York businesses, the following article can apply to business throughout the world.
+Recently, we wrote about the two main tools available to small businesses to stir interest in and investment in your business – the business plan and the private placement memorandum.
+While this blog is, mainly, for New York businesses, the following article can apply to business throughout the world.

 Finally, investors look for a detailed financial plan with estimates for initial costs and projections of revenue and expenses.
-Above all else, investors want to know how you will break-even, where the money is going to go and what it will cost to get to a return on investment in a reasonable amount of time.
+Above all else, investors would like to know how you will turn a profit, where the money is going to go and what it will cost to get to a return on investment in a reasonable amount of time.